bakdata/generic-avro-reflect/README.md

 #### Known Limitations

-As the type resolution ins done at runtime and depends on actual values being present, there is a limitation regarding `null` values.
+As the type resolution is done at runtime and depends on actual values being present, there is a limitation regarding `null` values.
 If a value is set to `null`, Reflect2Data cannot resolve its type and will default to `Object`.

 ```java